Personal Goal Setting Course You Can Actually Finish (Free PDF + Templates)

 • Take genuine pride in each milestone along the way

-Why Goal Setting Matters for Self‑Leadership
+Why Goal Setting Matters for Leaders (Not Just for “Personal Growth”)

 Before you can effectively lead others, you must first lead yourself.
 Self‑leadership means knowing who you are, what you stand for, and where you’re going - and then aligning your daily actions with that vision.